E-Learning Courses for Library Staff and Volunteers

 The course has been created by a partnership of ASCEL, The Reading Agency and the Youth Libraries Group and with case studies and contributions from across the public library network.

-- Six Steps – helping library staff support people with visual impairments
+Six Steps Promise – helping people with sight loss

 How to Access the Learning Modules

 If you have already registered with Learning Pool you can login using your username and password.

 If you haven’t yet registered you can create an account.

 Once you have logged in you can use the ‘Find Courses’ tab to navigate to the course you’d like to do.